- The most common causes of in-game security breaches are either mouse/keyboard errors or certain incompatibility problems with RGB controllers.

 - Find the Check for Updates option.

-- Open up the Game Properties Menu.
+- Open up the Game Properties Menu, and click the Update option.

 - Restart the Game launcher to force the update to be installed.